AdobeDocs/campaign.en/help/v8/start/gs-message.md

 >
 >When creating a delivery, you must select a template.
 Default templates are available for each channel.
 Learn more about delivery templates in [this page](../send/create-templates.md).

-1. One-shot messages - You can send one-shot messages to an audience.
+1. **One-shot messages** - You can send one-shot messages to an audience.
 Learn how to send your first message in [this section](create-message.md).

     ![](assets/send-email.png)

-1. Messages in a marketing campaign - You can send messages in the context of a [marketing campaign](campaigns.md), define an approval process, send and track them in a consolidated dashboard.
+1. **Messages in a marketing campaign** - You can send messages in the context of a [marketing campaign](campaigns.md), define an approval process, send and track them in a consolidated dashboard.
 Learn how in [this section](../../automation/campaigns/marketing-campaign-deliveries.md).

     ![](assets/deliveries-in-a-campaign.png)

-1. Messages in a workflow - You can send messages via a [workflow](../config/workflows.md) and automate your deliveries.
+1. **Messages in a workflow** - You can send messages via a [workflow](../config/workflows.md) and automate your deliveries.
 Learn how in [this page](../../automation/workflow/delivery.md).

     ![](assets/send-in-a-wf.png)

-1. Triggered messages - You can [Trigger messages](../send/transactional.md) from an event.
+1. **Triggered messages** - You can [Trigger messages](../send/transactional.md) from an event.
 Transactional messaging (Message Center) is the Campaign module designed for managing trigger messages.
 Steps to configure and send transactional messages are detailed in [this page](../send/transactional.md)

-## Communication channel {#gs-channel}
+## Communication channels {#gs-channel}

-Adobe Campaign v8 comes with the following delivery channels:
+Adobe Campaign v8 comes with the delivery channels listed below.
+The channels available in your environment depends on your contract.
+Please check your license agreement.

 * **Email channel**: email deliveries let you send personalized emails to the target population.
-[Learn more](#gs-channel-email)
+[Learn more](../send/email.md)

 * **Mobile channels**: deliveries on mobile channels let you send personalized messages on mobile devices to the target population.
-[Learn more](#gs-channel-sms)

-* **Mobile application channel**: mobile app deliveries let you send notifications to iOS and Android devices.
-[Learn more](#gs-channel-push)

-* **Direct mail channel**: direct mail deliveries let you generate an extraction file which contains data on the target population.
-[Learn more](#gs-channel-direct)

-   Other channels are described on [this section](#other-channels).

-   >[!NOTE]
-   >
-   >The number of available channels depends on your contract.
-Please check your license agreement.

-### Email channel {#gs-channel-email}

-The [Email channel](../send/direct-mail.md) is one of the core channels in Adobe Campaign, allowing you to schedule and send personalized emails to specific targets.

-You can send different types of emails:

-* Single-send emails: emails that you can send once to a defined target.
-They are usually used to promote a specific content that would be prepared and sent only once (newsletter, promotional email, etc.).
-* Recurring emails: in a campaign, send the same email regularly and aggregate each send and its reports on a periodic basis.
-The same email is sent, but usually to a different target, based on the eligible target for the day of the send.
-A common example is a birthday email.
-For more on this, refer to [Recurring deliveries](../../automation/workflow/recurring-delivery.md).
-* Transactional emails: unitary emails that are triggered based on your customers' behavior.
-Refer to [Transactional messaging](../send/transactional.md).

-To learn about delivery usage and recommendations, consult Adobe Campaign Classic [Delivery best practices](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/key-steps-when-creating-a-delivery/delivery-bestpractices/delivery-best-practices.html#sending-messages){target="_blank"}

-For more on the different types of deliveries, refer to [this section](#types-of-deliveries).

-### Mobile channel {#gs-channel-sms}

-Adobe Campaign allows you to deliver [SMS](../send/sms/sms.md) and [LINE](../send/line.md) messages on mobiles.
+You can send [SMS](../send/sms/sms.md) and [LINE](../send/line.md) messages on mobiles.

-For SMS messages, you can create, modify, and personalize messages in text format only.
-You can also preview your SMS messages before they are sent.

-For LINE messages, you can send text or images and links.

-To deliver SMS or LINE messages to a mobile phone you need:

-* An external account configured on the **[!UICONTROL Mobile (SMS)]** channel or on the **[!UICONTROL LINE]** channel.
-* An SMS or LINE delivery template that is correctly linked to this external account.

-### Push notification channel {#gs-channel-push}

-You can use Adobe Campaign to send personalized and segmented [push notifications](../send/push.md) on iOS and Android mobile devices, through dedicated apps.
+* **Mobile application channel**: You can use Adobe Campaign to send personalized and segmented [push notifications](../send/push.md) on iOS and Android mobile devices, through dedicated apps.
 Once configuration and integration steps have been performed, iOS and Android deliveries can be created and sent with Adobe Campaign.
 You can also design and send rich notifications with images or videos to Android devices.

-### Direct mail channel {#gs-channel-direct}

-[Direct mail](../send/direct-mail.md) is an offline channel that allows you to create, personalize and generate an external file to share with your direct mail providers.
+* **Direct mail channel**: [Direct mail](../send/direct-mail.md) is an offline channel that allows you to create, personalize and generate an external file to share with your direct mail providers.
 Use this channel to orchestrate online and offline channels in your customer journeys.

     When you prepare a direct mail delivery, Adobe Campaign generates a file including all the targeted profiles and the chosen contact information (postal address for example).
 You can then send this file to your direct mail provider who will take care of the actual sending.

-### Other channels {#other-channels}

-Adobe Campaign also comes with a Telephone delivery template, which is used to create external deliveries.
+* **Other channels**: Adobe Campaign also comes with a Telephone delivery template, which is used to create external deliveries.
 Using this channel implies you implement dedicated methodologies to process output files.
 Configuration steps are the same as for [Direct mail channel](../send/direct-mail.md).

     >[!NOTE]
     >
     >The Telephone channel is not a built-in channel.
 Its implementation requires Adobe Consulting or an Adobe Partner to be engaged.
 Please reach out to your Adobe representative for more information.

     The 'Other' type deliveries use a specific technical template which does not execute a process: this lets them manage marketing actions executed outside of the Adobe Campaign platform.

     This channel has no specific mechanism.
 It is a generic channel that has its own external account routing option, delivery template type, and campaign workflow activity, just like any other communication channel available in Adobe Campaign.
 This channel is designed for descriptive purposes only, for example to define deliveries for which you want to keep a trace of the target of a campaign performed in a tool other than Adobe Campaign.

 ## Types of delivery {#types-of-deliveries}